 Floral St Peter's Group is all about having fun and enjoying being involved.

 A big vote of thanks to our willing band of volunteers who have signed up to our 'Give an Hour' campaign and all the businesses, organisations and parishioners who support us.

 St Pierre du Bois, now more commonly known as St Peter's is one of 10 parishes in Guernsey, the second largest of the Channel Islands.
 One of the western 'country' parishes, it is bordered on three sides by Torteval, St Saviours, and the Forest.
-Quiet country lanes meander through the parish to a winding cliff path which tops picturesque rugged cliffs on the island's south coast, and on the west coast a series of sandy beaches.
+The island’s first (and only) RAMSAR site is located in the north west of St Pierre du Bois, taking in Lihou Island and the Colin Best Nature Reserve.
+The sandy beaches of L’Eree and Rocquaine are popular with visitors and locals alike during the summer and provide fascinating coastal walks throughout the year.
+Guernsey’s shipwreck museum is housed at Fort Grey, a martello tower dating back to 1804.
+Inland, quiet country lanes meander through the parish, and a winding cliff path which tops picturesque rugged cliffs to the south continues east as far as town.

 To find out more about how we keep St Pierre du Bois blooming go to http://youtube/GNuohaNbf3E (Video kindly provided by Visit Guernsey.)